SkygearIO/guides/chat/basics/js.md

 Before we start, make sure you have already:

 - switched on the Chat plug-in in the developer portal
-- installed the Chat SDK
-- imported skygear-chat in your project
+- imported Chat SDK (skygear-chat) in your project

 ```javascript
 const skygearChat = require('skygear-chat')